StackVista/stackstate-docs/configure/security/self-signed-certificates.md

 StackState has several points of interaction with external systems, for example event handlers can call out to webhooks in other systems while plugins can retrieve data from external systems like Splunk or Elasticsearch.
 With the default configuration, StackState will not be able to communicate with these systems when they are secured with TLS using a self-signed certificate or a certificate that is not by default trusted by the JVM.

-To mitigate this, from v4.2.4, StackState allows configuration of a custom trust store.
+To mitigate this, StackState allows configuration of a custom trust store.

 {% hint style="info" %}
 Self signed certificates can be used with **StackState v4.2.4 and later**.
 [Read the release notes](/setup/upgrade-stackstate/sts-release-notes.md#v-4-2-4).